Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Discussion

 \section{Discussion}

 Current attacks and defences are largely considered as threat-model-dependent.
-For instance, as the state-of-the-art defence, in defensive distillation is working in a grey-box scenario, the attacker knows the parameters of the distilled network, but does not know that the network is trained with defensive distillation.
-Thus, when the attacker crafts adversarial examples based on the distilled network, the removed temperature from the softmax function will lead to vanishing gradients while solving the adversarial objective function.
-However, once the attacker understands that the network is distilled, the defence can be easily bypassed by adding a temperature into the softmax function while solving the adversarial objective function.
-Moreover, defensive distillation is invalid towards a black-box attack.
-Adversarial examples crafted by an easy-to-attack substitute could still be valid on a distilled network.

-Current attacks and defences are largely considered as threat-model-dependent.
-As the attacking methods based on gradient, except C$\&$W attack, are unable to attack distilled network in a grey-box setting, a black-box attack launched using these methods is more practical and harmful.
+As the attacking methods based on gradients, except C$\&$W attack, are unable to attack distilled network in a grey-box setting, a black-box attack that adopts these methods is more practical and harmful.
 This is why we evaluated the performance of our defence in a black-box setting.
-As a special case, the C$\&$W attack claims that it can break the defensive distillation in the white-box setting, since it searches adversarial examples based on the logits instead of the softmax outputs.
+As a special case, the C$\&$W attack claims that it can break the defensive distillation in the white-box setting since it searches for adversarial examples based on the logits instead of the softmax outputs.
 Hence, the C$\&$W attack can bypass the vanishing gradient mechanism introduced by defensive distillation on the softmax layer.
 However, it is a very strong assumption to have access to the logits itself, which actually defines a white-box attack.
-However, a substitute can be used together with high confidence C$\&$W attack to bypass distilled network in a black-box setting.
+However, a substitute can be used together with high confidence C$\&$W attack to bypass the distilled network in a black-box setting.

 Scaling to adversarial examples from large datasets such as ImageNet is a challenging task for defending methods, including CMT.
 Complex data manifold and high dimensionality of the large datasets hinder the defence from characterising adversarial examples.
 For example, it is difficult to find ImageNet adversarial examples by first-order attacks, such as FGSM, within a plausible distortion budget.
 Reversely, successful adversarial examples of large datasets have more non-linearity and more complexity than that of small datasets, which poses a challenge to categorising the adversarial examples.
 Generally, the models trained by large datasets are more robust than that trained by simple datasets~\cite{madry2017towards}.
 Currently, the scalable defending methods mainly rely on input transformations to eliminate the effect of adversarial perturbations (\textit{e.g.,}~\cite{guo2017countering, gupta2019ciidefence}).
 Therefore, the robustness of large models actually encourages the defence.
 So far, the scalability is still an open issue in many other state-of-the-art methods (\textit{e.g.,}~\cite{buckman2018thermometer, madry2017towards, zhang2019defense}).